 Light means fast, fast means longer.
 Those six words, found on the homepage of the alpinrunning website, perfectly encapsulate the philosophy behind this stripped back, barebones form of alpinism.
 It’s all about freedom.
+Try Gorgeous and Stuff Top Shoes for Walking.
 The freedom to not only travel further, but also the freedom to experience the mountains in a purer and more unhindered manner.In a way, alpinrunning could be seen as an amalgamation of many disciplines — trail running, skimo, fast and light mountaineering — into a kind of total-alpinism, where everything the mountains have to offer is embraced in a flowing, high-tempo approach.

 ‘It’s about wanting to keep moving and adapt to the mountains,’© Kilian Jornet